Black Friday special: save 40% off Paired Premium! Claim offer

 Having a long-distance partner doesn’t mean that the relationship isn’t healthy, but they might need more effort from each partner in certain areas.
 The lack of physical intimacy and face-to-face time can sometimes make long-distance love challenging — but the additional effort might also increase your emotional connection.

 "Pew Research found that 51% of people reported that they wouldn’t date someone far away from them, equally that leaves 49% who are saying it is a non-issue.
-The reason for that could be because long-distance relationships do come with similar relationship satisfaction rates," explains Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+The reason for that could be because long-distance relationships do come with similar relationship satisfaction rates," explains Moraya Seeger DeGeare, a licensed marriage and family therapist.

 How are long-distance relationships different?